FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: What If the Attacker Knows Almost Nothing?

 \section{What If the Attacker Knows Almost Nothing?}

-Our main results demonstrate that identity information can be reliably extracted when the attacker has access to the conversion process, following the threat models in prior PPFR evaluations \cite{mi_privacy-preserving_2024,mi_privacy-preserving_2023,dai_fracface_2025}.
-However, we further pose a more provocative question: To what extent does this vulnerability remain when the attacker, whether an external intruder or a malicious insider with restricted system access, has neither access to the conversion process nor any knowledge about it?
+Our main results demonstrate that identity information can be reliably extracted by the primary adversary in the PPFR threat model, namely the service provider or developer who has full access to the conversion process \cite{erkin_privacy-preserving_2009}.
+This also follows the threat models in prior PPFR evaluations \cite{mi_privacy-preserving_2024,mi_privacy-preserving_2023,dai_fracface_2025}.
+We additionally ask how far this vulnerability extends to more constrained adversaries: an external attacker or a knowledge-constrained insider who has neither access to the conversion process nor any knowledge of its internals.

 To investigate this, we consider an extreme, minimal-assumption scenario.
 In this setting, the attacker possesses only 30 paired image–template samples for validation (not for training) and has zero knowledge of the underlying protection mechanisms.
 This is actually stricter than the ``black‑box" scenario in \citet{mi_privacy-preserving_2023}, which assumes the attacker knows the conversion process but not the channel parameters, and more realistic than \citet{zhang_validating_2024}, which relies on thousands of server queries per identity.
 In real attacks, these 30 pairs can be obtained by a small number of leaked samples, known identities, or attacker-controlled accounts.
 It can also be simulated with low-frequency queries to the authentication server.